-CEEW has led the exercise in estimating GHG emissions from industrial energy consumption, along with industrial process and product use (IPPU) – making full use of the existing institutions and data source within the country.
+CEEW has led the exercise in estimating GHG emissions from industrial energy consumption, along with Industrial Process and Product Use (IPPU) – making full use of the existing institutions and data sources within the country.
 Industries contribute approximately one fourth of the country’s total GHG emissions and are fertile grounds for mitigation actions.

 The Center for Study of Science, Technology and Policy (CSTEP) is a not-for-profit research organisation incorporated in 2005 u/s 25 of The Companies Act, 1956.
 CSTEP is recognised as a Scientific and Industrial Research Organisation by the Ministry of Science and Technology, Government of India.
 As one of the largest think tanks in South Asia, its mission is to enrich policy-making with innovative approaches using science and technology for a sustainable, secure and inclusive society.
 CSTEP has grown to become a multi-disciplinary policy research organisation in the areas of Energy, Infrastructure, Materials, Climate Adaptation and Security Studies.